traumverloren/haute-codeture/haute-codeture.md

 * Transport over TCP/IP
 * 2 byte overhead

 ^MQTT control packet headers are kept as small as possible.
+^Having a small header overhead makes this protocol appropriate for IoT by lowering the amount of data transmitted over constrained networks.
-Each control packet has a specific purpose and every bit in the packet is carefully crafted to reduce the data transmitted over the network.
-Each MQTT control packet consist of three parts, a fixed header, variable header and payload.
-Each MQTT control packet has a 2 byte Fixed header.
-Not all the control packet have the variable headers and payload.
-A variable header contains the packet identifier if used by the control packet.
-A payload up to 256 MB could be attached in the packets.
-Having a small header overhead makes this protocol appropriate for IoT by lowering the amount of data transmitted over constrained networks.
+^Each control packet has a specific purpose and every bit in the packet is carefully crafted to reduce the data transmitted over the network.
+^Each MQTT control packet consist of three parts, a fixed header, variable header and payload.
+^Each MQTT control packet has a 2 byte Fixed header.
+^Not all the control packet have the variable headers and payload.
+^A payload up to 256 MB could be attached in the packets.

 ---